Trusted WordPress tutorials, when you need them most.

 3. What do I do if the block editor doesn’t work with a plugin or theme I am using?

 However, there is still a chance that some plugins and themes may not work well with the block editor.
-In that case, you can install the Classic Editor plugin, request the developer to add Gutenberg support, or simply find an alternative plugin or theme.
+In that case, you can install the Classic Editor plugin, request the developer to add Gutenberg support, or find an alternative plugin or theme.

 WPBeginner is the best place to learn about the block editor in WordPress.
 We are the largest WordPress resource site on the internet.